-Alexa was born in Munich and raised in Hamburg, Germany.
-She expressed an early interest in the dramatic arts by writing love intrigues and producing space travel audio plays that involved her and her best friend’s large family of Barbie dolls.
-She also enjoyed directing her friends in Dracula scenes on the community lawn.
+Alexa expressed an early interest in the dramatic arts by writing love intrigues and producing space travel audio plays that involved her and her best friend’s large family of Barbie dolls.
+She also enjoyed directing her friends in Dracula scenes on the community lawn in her early teens.

 Today Alexa writes and directs for film, TV, and new media.

-A 2013 graduate from UCLA Extensions feature film writing certificate program, Alexa was a participant of Documentary Campus Masterschool in 2007, and received her diploma in film directing at CECC film school in Barcelona.
-Additional post graduate studies at EICTV in Cuba have been supported by a scholarship from the Carl Duisberg Society.
+A 2013 graduate from UCLA Extension feature film writing certificate program, Alexa was a writing resident at The Ragdale Foundation in 2013, a participant of Documentary Campus Masterschool in 2007 (a MEDIA initiative), and received her diploma in film directing at CECC film school in Barcelona.
+Additional post-graduate studies at EICTV in Cuba have been supported by a scholarship from the Carl Duisberg Society.

 Alexa’s multifaceted career has spanned multiple formats and countries, including film and theater work, documentary and fiction.
-A dual citizen US/Germany, Alexa is fluent in German, English, and Spanish.
-She is a member of the Writers Guild in Los Angeles and the German Directors Guild.
+A dual citizen US/Germany, Alexa works in German, English, and Spanish.